trailheadapps/functions-recipes/functions/05_Environment_JS/README.md

 # environmentjs Function

-Returns the derivate password hash using pbkdf2 getting the salt from the Environment
+Returns the derivate password hash using `pbkdf2` getting the salt from the Environment.

 ## Local Development